Please, visit our birth planning page as well

 __You will still have lochia (the remaining blood from inside the uterus, which will be shed for the next 4-6 weeks).

-__*You will have breastmilk come in immediately after the birth.
+__*You may have breastmilk come in immediately after the birth.
 You can choose to pump and donate your milk, or go through the process of drying.
 Drying your milk supply can be done more quickly by drinking sage tea, taking a decongestant, and/or applying frozen or chilled cabbage leaves in your bra (until the soften and warm, and then change out).
 Expedited drying may take about a week to complete.
 Some studies indicate that there may be a link between compounded postpartum depression and early drying.
 There is more information regarding post-loss lactation at stillbirthday, from the same page that you printed this birth plan.
+Here is our After the Birth resources section.

 __*Mentally prepare for going home.
 The first few days at home can be very difficult.